Visiblink/CanadianRetailers/README.md

 # Canadian Retailers
 A list of Canadian-owned/operated retailers.
-Submit additions and corrections as pull requests.
+Open an issue to submit additions and corrections.
 Please include the retailer's name and URL.

 ## Groceries
 [Bulk Barn](https://www.bulkbarn.ca/en/Products)